Copied to Clipboard

 We’re quick to scratch our skin once it gets dry because of microfractures on the skin barrier.
 These microfractures stimulate the release of kinins and histamine, which irritates nerves and tells us it’s time to get those fingernails ready for action.

 As you scratch the dry and itchy areas of your skin, you’ll notice it might get even itchier.
-This cycle isn’t easy to stop once you get started — we’ve all been there.
+This itch-scratch cycle isn’t easy to stop once you get started — we’ve all been there.

 If you feel the need to bathe in anti-itch cream once spring is in full bloom, then you might attribute your itchy skin to allergies.
 Being allergic to pollen, pet dander, dust, and other allergens can create irritation within your body and lead to itching.

-Always be sure to check the ingredients list on skin products before using them.
+If you are prone to reactions, be sure to check the ingredients list on skin products before using them.

 We all know that life can be cruel, but just how far does that old adage go?
 Let’s talk about skin irritants and find out.